 Eventually this system would reach its limits as internal strife amongst the Priest Cults was coupled with complaints of corruption, deprivation and tyranny from the Commoners.

 As a result, the people of Ancient Egypt initiated the Osirian Revolt which heightened to become the world’s first big Revolt from the 4th to the 6th Dynasties of the Old Kingdom.

 During the period of the Osirian Revolution, Osiris (Ausar) evolved as a symbolic Messianic figure who sympathised with the suffering of Commoners in the spirit of resisting the tyranny of the Kings and the Nobles of Ancient Egypt.

 The outcome of the world’s first big revolt was that Ausar was elevated to the Divine Council of Gods in Theological Texts like the Ennead in order to accommodate his new Status as custodian of the authentic Spirit of the Pre-Dynastic people that created Ancient Egypt’s First Dynasty.

 As a result of the world’s first big revolution in Ancient Egypt, Commoners through Ausar (Osiris) could now also partake in the afterlife like the Kings, and Coffin Texts such as The Egyptian Book Of The Dead were published then placed in the coffins of Commoners to assist them in their journey to the afterlife, thereby replacing the Old Kingdom Pyramid Texts which guided only the Pharaohs to the afterlife.

-In the aftermath of the world’s first big revolt in Ancient Egypt, the privilege of Funerary Afterlife Texts initially reserved for the Pharaohs at Tombs like Saqqara were extended through the Ausarian Religion to include Commoners who could now navigate the Afterlife using Coffin Texts such as the Egyptian Book of the Dead.
+In the aftermath of the world’s first big revolt initiated by the Nile Valley Civilization Ancient Egyptians of Kemet, the privilege of Funerary Afterlife Texts initially reserved for the Pharaohs at Tombs like Saqqara were extended through the Ausarian Religion to include Commoners who could now navigate the Afterlife using Coffin Texts such as the Egyptian Book of the Dead.

 The Ausarian (Osirian) Revolution therefore represents the world’s first big revolution against any Central authority in the fight for what can best be described as ‘Spiritual Democracy’ because of the importance of Spirituality to the Social Paradigm of the Ancient Egyptians thus demonstrating the important contributions of Pre-Colonial Africa to World Civilization.

 PDF Download: Osirian Revolution